THE WHITE COLLAR DEFENSE AND COMPLIANCE GROUP

 SEC Enforcement and Financial Fraud

 The securities industry is regulated by two entities, the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
 The SEC is the government agency responsible for overseeing the financial integrity of the markets.
-FINRA is a self-regulating, member-based organization that oversees member firms, stock brokers, and other investment advisors.
+FINRA is a self-regulating, member-based organization that oversees member firms, stockbrokers, and other investment advisors.
 Either the SEC or FINRA can bring enforcement actions.

 Suppose you or your organization is involved in a matter that may result in accusations related to money laundering, the structuring of financial transactions to avoid legal reporting requirements, or any other crime related to investment or banking transactions.
 In that case, you should consult an experienced attorney as soon as possible.
 Crisp and Associates has a team of experienced attorneys with the skills necessary to defend your rights.